jparnell8839/SystemAppReplacer/README.md

 ### 3. To Do

-* Updating README.md to reflect everything currently supported.
-* Implement Help → How To Use (which will essentially be a slimmed-down version of the README, just Sections 5 and 6.
-* Implement more granular error checks for unpredictable scenarios and exception handling.
-* Implement checking to make sure an entry doesn't contain anything other than values created by System App Replacer
-* Implement just the executable file, without the path to it.
+Beta Ready Milestone will have the following:

 * Code commenting.
 I got in the zone and just stopped commenting.
 * Implementing File → Export operations
 * Implementing File → Import operations

+Version 1.0 Milestone will have the following:

+* Implement more granular error checks for unpredictable scenarios and exception handling.
+* Implement checking to make sure an entry doesn't contain anything other than values created by System App Replacer
+* Implement just the executable file, without the path to it.
 * A "Details" page for the software replacing another app that shows command line arguments used.

+Version 2.0 Milestone will have the following:

 * Include database of known file arguments for popular software.
 The idea is to have these auto-populate when a known executable is selected to replace an app.
 For instance, if you want to replace notepad.exe with notepad++.exe, once you select the notepad++.exe executable, the line for arguments is automatically filled with "-notepadStyleCmdline -z", as this is what is needed for notepad++ to open files from folders rather than from File → Open
+* Optional Cloud Sync to sync configuration between multiple devices.

 ### 4. Installing and Running the software